Bill-Haku/SAMS/README.md

 **Why we use a `getchar();`here?** Answer: When a number is entered as a command, a newline character (`"\n"`) is also entered into the buffer.
 If we don't call the getchar function, unexpected error will occur in the next time it read the buffer.
 Same to the others.

 Then a `switch(int)`structure was used to call each function and other works.
+For function 1 and 2, an administrator identity is required.

 The whole system end with return value 0 as usual.